Wales Walking Holidays

 Wales Walking Holidays' walking trails offer a highly commended personalised service.
-Our services include comfortable walker-friendly accommodations, bed and full Welsh breakfast, detailed route book, maps, door to door luggage transfers, as well as pick up to and from path if accommodations are not on the trail.
+Our services include comfortable walker-friendly accommodations, bed and full Welsh breakfast, detailed route book, maps, door to door luggage transfers, as well as pick up to and from path if the accommodations are not on the trail.
 With prior notice, the accommodations can cater for all dietary needs.
 Packed lunches and evening meals can also be arranged.
-Therefore, everything is catered for.
-All you have to do is lace up your boots and walk!.
+Everything is catered for.
+All you need to do is lace up your boots and enjoy the walking

 Tailor-made walking holidays with luggage transfer.

 Wales Walking Holidays' packages can be tailor-made whether you want a short break or a lengthy stay.
 Most noteworthy, you can start on any day of the week.
 Due to our speciality, we can incorporate rest days into the route and create shorter or longer days to enable the freedom to explore at your own pace and savour our captivating country.

 Offa’s Dyke Path

 Our Offa's Dyke walking tours follow the 177 miles (285 km) Offa’s Dyke Path National Trail from Prestatyn in North Wales to Chepstow in the South or vice versa.
 The most varied, wild, and scenic of all the trails with flora and fauna as rich and as varied as the historical sights and landscapes.

 Wales Coast Path

 The Wales Coast Path is a coast to coast 870 mile (1,400km) long-distance walking route along the Welsh coastline.
 From Queensferry in the North to Chepstow in the South or vice versa, Wales is the first country in the world to provide a dedicated footpath around its whole coastline.

 Anglesey Coast Path